Survivors of Delta plane crash in Toronto describe ‘hanging like bats’ and chaos inside the upside-down aircraft

 (CNN) — Stiff winds blew over Canada’s Toronto Pearson Airport Monday afternoon as a slim aircraft, cleared by air traffic controllers to land, and its 80 passengers and crew approached the tarmac as snow whipped in the air.
 But within moments, the plane crashed into the runway, sending fire crews scrambling to extinguish the rising flames around the overturned jet.

-All on board the Delta flight from Minneapolis survived the crash, but it is still unclear how the aircraft was upended, leaving it belly-up, streaked with black residue and much of a wing gone.
+Everyone aboard the Delta flight from Minneapolis survived the crash.
+Video obtained by CNN shows the plane landing hard on the runway, with the plane’s rear landing gear buckling and the right wing soon shearing away in a fireball.
+The fuselage rolled over as it skidded, eventually leaving it belly-up, streaked with black residue.
 Inside, seat-belted passengers were suspended from their seats.

-Initial reports indicate that there are no fatalities, Delta said in a statement Monday evening.
-Both the airline and Toronto Airport Fire Chief Todd Aitken noted 18 people were injured in the crash and have been transported to area hospitals.

-A child was among the injured but is in good condition, the Hospital for Sick Children in Toronto said.
+Twenty-one people were taken to hospitals with injuries, including a child listed in good condition Monday, officials said.

 “We are very grateful there was no loss of life and relatively minor injuries,” Deborah Flint, CEO of the Greater Toronto Airports Authority, told reporters.